 Our SENCo is Caroline Caley.
-She is an experienced teacher and is currently completing the National Award in Special Educational Needs Co-ordination.
+She is an experienced teacher and has gained the National Award in Special Educational Needs Co-ordination - a statutory qualification, equivalent to a Master's level.
 Mrs Caley works one day a week, this is usually on a Tuesday.
-However, the headteacher, Mrs Hudson is usually available every day and can also be contacted with regards to SEND.
+The headteacher, Mrs Hudson is available every day and can also be contacted with regards to SEND.